You ache for companionship.

 The bartender cannot be bothered

-to turn from the want ads.
+to turn from his want ads.

-Even the moon, the big-hearted
+Even the moon,

-benevolent moon, behaves
+the big-hearted benevolent moon,

-like a coveted woman unconcerned
+behaves like a coveted woman

-with your existence.
+unconcerned with your existence.

 You find yourself at last call